mbaumer/us_hep_funding/docs/_states/WA.md

 # WA -- Sen. Maria Cantwell (D) and  Sen. Patty Murray (D)
 ## Committees
+Maria Cantwell is the #9 Democrat on the Senate Energy Subcommittee on Energy

+Maria Cantwell is the #1 Democrat on the Senate Committee on Energy and Natural Resources

 Maria Cantwell is the #2 Democrat on the Senate Committee on Commerce, Science, and Transportation

-Maria Cantwell is the #1 Democrat on the Senate Committee on Energy and Natural Resources

 Patty Murray is the #2 Democrat on the Senate Committee on Appropriations